Jeffrey D. Dagnone

 John B. Holcomb

-COL (ret) John Holcomb, M.D., FACS, has been a leader in trauma surgery and related research at the University of Texas Health Science Center in Houston since his 2008 retirement from the Army.
+COL (ret) John Holcomb, M.D., FACS, is Professor of Surgery at The University of Alabama at Birmingham.
+From 2008 to 2019, he was a leader in trauma surgery and related research at the University of Texas Health Science Center in Houston following his 2008 retirement from the Army.
 He served as director of the Center for Translational Injury Research, chief of the Division of Acute Care Surgery, professor and vice chair of the Department of Surgery, and as the Jack H. Mayfield, M.D., Chair in Surgery from 2008-2017.
-Over the last 2 years Dr Holcomb has focused his efforts on innovation and entrepreneurship.
+Over the last 2 years Dr. Holcomb has focused his efforts on innovation and entrepreneurship.
 In 1993 Col. Holcomb was deployed with the Joint Special Operations Command to Somalia, where he cared for soldiers who were severely wounded on the battlefield of Mogadishu in the violent Black Hawk Down episode.
 The experience had a profound impact, spurring his decision to dedicate his career to military trauma surgery and research aimed at improving outcomes for the injured.
 In 1997 he became chief of the Military Trauma Research Branch of the U.S. Army Institute of Surgical Research (USAIR).
 In 2001, he completed a surgical critical care fellowship at the University of Texas at Houston while serving as the trauma advisor to the U.S. Special Operations Command.
 From 2002 until his retirement from the military in 2008, he served as both commander of USAIR and trauma consultant to the Army Surgeon General.
 Because of COL Holcomb’s leadership, the military began issuing life-saving tourniquets to every member of the U.S. Armed Forces deployed in combat zones.
 He initiated the use of hemostatic dressings in place of gauze dressings to stem bleeding more effectively, introduced major advances in resuscitation, and greatly improved how the military transports wounded service personnel to the most appropriate field hospital.
 COL Holcomb’s achievements and dedication to service men and women earned him numerous military honors including the Honorary Medal for Combat Surgical Care, the Army’s Development Achievement Award for Leadership and Excellence (x3) and the U.S. Special Forces Command Medal.
 In 2008, the American Heart Association presented COL Holcomb with its Lifetime Achievement Award in Trauma Resuscitation Science.
 COL Holcomb has previously served as a committee member for the National Academies on the “Medical Trauma Care’s Learning Health System and Its Translation to the Civilian Sector” study and the “Capturing the Full Power of Biomaterials for Military Medical Needs” workshop.

 David E. Marcozzi